badabam/capstone-project/README.md

 ## Test Driven Development

-We jest to write unit tests.
+We use jest to write unit tests.
 Please look at the Documentation for [Jest](https://jestjs.io/) and [testing-library](https://testing-library.com/docs/react-testing-library/intro/).

 ## Commands